GioBonvi/GoogleContactsEventsNotifier/.github/CONTRIBUTING.md

 - are you a developer yourself?
 You can fork the project and then create a Pull Request with your edited code.
 Just make sure you follow the [coding guidelines][Coding guidelines];
 - do you speak a language other than English?
-You can [Contribute][contribute with translation] by submitting a new translation in the form of a Pull Request or by creating an issue if you don't know how to create Pull Requests;
+You can [contribute][Contribute with translation] by submitting a new translation in the form of a Pull Request or by creating an issue if you don't know how to create Pull Requests;